GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 To trigger our Lighthouse CI test, let’s make a pull request.

-Checkout a new branch, push it to Github and make a pull request.
-Hang tight on that pull request page and wait for Lighthouse bot to sing! 🎤
+Checkout a new branch, push it to Github, and make a pull request.
+Hang tight on that pull request page and wait for the Lighthouse bot to sing! 🎤

 ![Lighthouse scores](lighthouse-scores.png)